-In 2010-11, a student under the age of 21 was identified as at risk of dropping out of school if his or her circumstances fit 1 of 13 categories defined by TEC §29.081 (2010).
+In 2011-12, a student under the age of 21 was identified as at risk of dropping out of school if his or her circumstances fit 1 of 13 categories defined by TEC §29.081 (2011).
 The categories included unsatisfactory scores on readiness tests or assessment instruments, pregnancy, and grade-level retention in a previous year.
-Immigrant status applied to individuals, ages 3 through 21, who were not born in the United States and who had not attended more than three years of school in the United States (TEA, 2010).
-Migrant status applied to students between the ages of 3 and 21, who had changed school districts at least once in the preceding 36 months because of seasonal or temporary farm or fishing work.
+Immigrant status applied to individuals, ages 3 through 21, who were not born in the United States and who had not attended more than three years of school in the United States (TEA, 2012).
+Migrant status applied to students between the ages of 3 and 21, who had changed school districts at least once in the preceding 36 months because of seasonal or temporary farm or fishing work (TEA, 2012).
 A student was considered overage for grade if his or her age on September 1 was higher than the grade level plus five years.
 For example, first graders older than six years of age were classified as overage.

-In 2010-11, retention rates in each elementary grade were higher for at-risk students than for the state overall (Figure 14 and Table 16).
-In 2010-11, the retention rate for at-risk students was highest in first grade (6.8%) and lowest in sixth grade (1.2%).
+In each elementary grade in 2011-12, the retention rate for at-risk students was higher than the rate for students overall (Figure 14 and Table 16).
+Across Grades K-6, the retention rate for at-risk students was highest in first grade (6.4%) and lowest in fifth grade (0.9%).

-Figure 14 Grade-Level Retention, Grades K-6, by Grade and At-Risk Student Characteristic, Texas Public Schools, 2010-11
+Figure 14 Grade-Level Retention, Grades K-6, by Grade and At-Risk Student Characteristic, Texas Public Schools, 2011-12

-Table 16Grade-Level Retention, Grades K-6, by Grade and by At-Risk, Immigrant, Migrant, and OverageStudent Characteristics, Texas Public Schools, 2000-01 Through 2010-11
+Table 16 Grade-Level Retention, Grades K-6, by Grade and by At-Risk, Immigrant, Migrant, and Overage Student Characteristics, Texas Public Schools, 2001-02 Through 2011-12